jeffslofish/ics2csv-report/README.md

 ![visual calendar](https://github.com/jeffslofish/calendar-event-duration-accumulator/blob/master/calendar-visual.png?raw=true)

-You can transform it into this:
+You can transform it into a CSV, which looks like this:

 ![calendar csv summary](https://github.com/jeffslofish/calendar-event-duration-accumulator/blob/master/calendar-summary-csv.png?raw=true)